LOADING ...

 A of the boys were whooping it up in the Malamute saloon;

-And his luck was his light-o'-love, the lady that's known as Lou.
+And watching his was his light-o'-love, the lady that's known as Lou.

-He looked like a man a foot in the grave and scarcely the strength of a louse,
+He looked like a man with a foot in the grave and the strength of a louse,

 There was none could place the stranger's face, though we searched ourselves for a

-But we drank his health, and the last to drink was Dan McGrew.
+But we drank his health, and the last to was Dangerous Dan McGrew.

-There's men that somehow just grip your eyes, and hold hard like a spell;
+men that somehow just grip your eyes, and hold them hard like a spell;

-a face most hair, and the dreary stare of a dog whose day is done,
+With a face most hair, and the dreary stare of a dog day is done,

 As he watered the green stuff in his glass, and the fell one by one.